-On April 21, 2021, the Skyline Women’s Lacrosse Team beat their rivals, Pioneer High School, for the first time in history.
+On April 21, 2021, the Skyline Women’s Lacrosse Team beat rivals Pioneer High School for the first time in history.

-The snowy weather did not impact the intensity of the game.
-The game was close from the beginning.
-In the first two minutes of the game, Pioneer had a 2-0 lead over Skyline.
-The Eagles quickly recovered, making the score 2-1.
+The snowy weather did not impact the intensity of the close game.
+In the first two minutes, Pioneer had a 2-0 lead over Skyline who quickly recovered, making the score 2-1.
 The game was always within a few points, the biggest goal differential being three.
 The final score was 15-14.

-Skyline was able to score 56% of the shots they took.
-In addition, they were able to stop 62% of Pioneer’s clears.
+Skyline scored 56% of their shots.
+They stopped 62% of Pioneer’s clears.
 There were also two yellow cards given to Skyline in this game, each player serving two minutes off the field.

 Jessica Courtright, Skyline junior, scored six goals and assisted three.